 v Duties of directors of companies in financial difficulties

-Under Czech law, members of the statutory body must perform their duties with due care.32 A breach of these duties might result in personal liability of the members of the statutory body, possible disqualifications from the function of a member of any statutory body (up to three years) and an obligation to return any monetary benefit received over the course of two preceding years.33 A director or board of directors of a limited liability or joint-stock company has an obligation to call a general meeting of the company to address the financial distress.34
+Under Czech law, members of the statutory body must perform their duties with due care.31 A breach of these duties might result in personal liability of the members of the statutory body, possible disqualifications from the function of a member of any statutory body (up to three years) and an obligation to return any monetary benefit received over the course of two preceding years preceding the initiation of the insolvency proceedings.32 A director or board of directors of limited liability or joint-stock company has an obligation to call a general meeting of the company to address the financial distress.33

-The Insolvency Act imposes an obligation on the debtor (and as a consequence its management) to file an insolvency petition without undue delay, upon it becoming aware (or when it should have become aware35) of meeting either the liquidity insolvency test or balance sheet insolvency test.
+Under normal circumstances, the Insolvency Act imposes an obligation on the debtor (and as a consequence its management) to file an insolvency petition without undue delay, upon it becoming aware (or when it should have become aware34) of meeting either the liquidity insolvency test or balance sheet insolvency test.
 The persons responsible for filing the insolvency petition are, among others, the members of the statutory body of the debtor.

-Failure to file the insolvency petition on time may result in personal liability for damages caused to creditors by late initiation of insolvency proceedings and subsequent lowered satisfaction of their receivables.
-According to the Insolvency Act, these damages can amount to the difference between the amount of the receivable registered by a creditor in an insolvency proceedings (and acknowledged in the insolvency proceedings) and the amount received by such a creditor during the insolvency proceedings.36 Since the average satisfaction of creditors in Czech insolvency proceedings ranges from approximately 3 per cent to 64 per cent (depending on the proceeding type and existence of security),37 the liability can be quite material.
+Failure to file the insolvency petition on time may result in personal liability for damages caused to creditors by late initiation of insolvency proceedings and subsequently lowered satisfaction of their receivables.
+According to the Insolvency Act, these damages can amount to the difference between the amount of all receivables registered by the creditors in the insolvency proceedings (and acknowledged in the insolvency proceedings) and the amount received by the creditors during the insolvency proceedings.35 Since the average satisfaction of creditors in Czech insolvency proceedings ranges from approximately 3 per cent to 64 per cent (depending on the proceeding type and existence of security),36 the liability can be quite material.
 It is irrelevant whether a member of the statutory body has caused a breach of the obligation to file an insolvency petition or not.

-Aside from the obligation to file for insolvency, the members of the statutory body are also personally liable for any damages caused to the creditors by wrongful actions of the debtor during a moratorium38 or while lacking creditors' committee approval for significant legal acts during a reorganisation.
-The members of the statutory body may also incur criminal liability for certain preferential actions or for diminishing of the insolvency estate.39
+Aside from the obligation to file for insolvency, the members of the statutory body are also personally liable for any damages caused to the creditors by wrongful actions of the debtor during an ordinary or extraordinary moratorium37 or while lacking creditors' committee approval for significant legal acts during a reorganisation.
+The members of the statutory body may also incur criminal liability for certain preferential actions or for diminishing the insolvency estate.38

 vi Clawback actions